Ralim/IronOS/Documentation/Troubleshooting.md

 ## Accelerometer not detected

-This could be that your Iron has a new accelerometer that is not supported yet (happens every year or so) OR there is a soldering issue with the accelerometer
+Your Iron may have a new accelerometer that is not supported yet (happens every year or so) OR there is a soldering issue with the accelerometer.